marcusdotpham/mwswp/book/book.md

 * From url https://www.nba.com/players search for `div` tag which has class name `players-wrapper`.
 * Inside `div` above, search for all `a` tags which has class name `playerList`.
 * Which each `a` tags above, we scrape `href` attribute to have link to detail information for each player.
 * Inside each detail url, for example https://www.nba.com/players/steven/adams/203500 we search for `div` tag which has class name `nba-player-vitals` .
-Inside this `div` tag contain all detail data we need.---
+Inside this `div` tag contain all detail data we need.
-layout: default
----

-#### Download HTML Page Content
+### Download HTML Page Content

 At step 2,  we will download HTML page content with selenium package.
 And try to control Chrome web browser in two mode normal mode and headness mode.